yaoxiaoyuan/mimix/readme.md

 1. Text to text
 2. Text-text match
 3. MLM
+4. Text classification
-4. Image to text
+5. Image to text
-5. Image-text match
+6. Image-text match
+7. Image  classification
-6. MAE
+8. MAE

 For single task, I have trained some Chinese text  generation Models which are listed in Demo section.
 Each of the model can only do a single task.
 The sizes of these models' parameters vary from 50 million to 370 million.
 Thus you can easily run them on a laptop without GPU.
 You can follow the instructions and run the demo.